zidehen/CV/README.md

 - Responsible for the safe custody and administration of drugs in accordance with local and Trust policy and legal requirements.
 - Utilising critical thinking skills in order to assess conditions, demonstrate effective decision making, implement appropriate interventions, anticipate potential complications, and evaluate care outcomes.
 - Delivering care based on current evidence, best practice and research when available.
-- Being one of the Infection Control Link nurses, which involves raising awareness of infection control issues on the ward and motivating staff to improve practice and adhere to infection control policies.
-- Performing observational audits of hand hygiene and hand asepsis on a monthly basis, giving feedback to team members, ward managers and the Infection Control Team.
 - Mentoring and supervising student nurses and support workers in the giving of care.

 - Any experience relevent to software development